FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/rain-editor/Rain Editor.rst

 Realtime Rainfall NEXRAD
 ------------------------

+.. _real_rain_editor:

-Realtime rainfall data is computed from NEXRAD \*.ASC grid files.
-In the United States, the files are derived from calibrated radar reflectivity maps from National Oceanic and Atmospheric Administration (NOAA) and rainfall gages in local areas.
-The data calibration is typically conducted by local agencies or consultants.
+Real-time rainfall data can be generated from NEXRAD *.ASC grid files.
+In the United States, these files are produced using calibrated radar reflectivity data from the National Oceanic and Atmospheric Administration (NOAA), supplemented with rainfall gage measurements from local networks.
+Calibration is typically performed by regional agencies or consultants to improve accuracy.

-Datasets can be downloaded directly from NOAA’s NEXRAD Archive (NOAA, 2017).
-NEXRAD rainfall data and rainfall gage data are available from NOAA.
+NEXRAD rainfall datasets, along with gage data, are available for download through NOAA’s NEXRAD Archive.
+These datasets can be imported into the modeling environment using the Real-Time Rainfall Calculator, which interpolates the rainfall data to the computational grid and generates the necessary input files.

-The realtime rainfall calculator imports the \*.ASC files, interpolates them to the grid and creates the rainfall data in two formats.
+The calculator produces rainfall data in two formats:

-The formats are RAINCELL.DAT and RAINCELL.HD5.
+- RAINCELL.DAT (text format for FLO-2D)
+- RAINCELL.HDF5 (HDF5 format for large datasets or time series processing)

 .. tip:: The RAINCELL.DAT file is a mega data file.
 It is not recommended to import this file into a QGIS – FLO-2D
                project when importing FLO-2D Data files.
 It is recommended to use a Skeleton Project with only grid data